Many People Think Kundalini Yoga and Kundalini Meditation Are The Same

 "The descriptions of Chakras and lotuses, of supernatural signs and omens accompanying success in the practice, of the miraculous powers attainable, the genesis of the system and the origin of the various methods are so overdone and full of exaggeration that to the uninitiated the whole conception embodied in the ancient literature on the subject appears incredible if not preposterous.
 From such material it is extremely difficult for the modern seeker to gain plain knowledge of the subject divested of supernatural and mythological lore or to find clarification for his doubts and difficulties.
 Judged from the fantastic accounts contained in the writings not only in the original ancient treatises but also in some of the modern books, Kundalini for an intelligent, matter-of-fact man can be no more than a myth, a chimera born of the innate desire in men to find an easy way of escape from the rigours imposed by a rigidly governed world of cause and effect, like the philosopher's stone invented to satisfy the same desire in a different form by providing a short cut for the acquirement of wealth needed to achieve the same end.
 In India no other topic has such a mass of literature woven around it as Yoga and the supernatural, and yet in no book on the subject is a penetrating light thrown on Kundalini, nor has any expert provided more information than is furnished in the ancient works.
 The result is that except for perhaps a few almost inaccessible masters, as scarce now as the alchemists of yore, there is no one in the whole of India, the home of the science, to whom one can look for authoritative knowledge of the subject."

-I practiced GFM and permanently awakened Kundalini.
 I also practiced Kundalini Yoga and Hatha Yoga for over a year.
 The Kundalini Yoga exercises I did left me with a certain lighthearted buoyancy, but had no effect on my Kundalini.
-I still practice Hatha Yoga and have always understood it to be an empirical science, an integral part of a system, each phase of which I could verify in the laboratory of my body — the purpose of the system as a whole being the awakening of Kundalini.
+I still practice Hatha Yoga and have always understood it to be an empirical science, an integral part of a system, each phase of which I can verify in the laboratory of my body — the purpose of the system as a whole being the awakening of Kundalini.
 The Golden Flower Meditation (GFM) method I employed to raise Kundalini draws its lineage directly from its Hatha Yoga and Chinese antecedents.

 Hopefully, these distinctions will generate discussion.
 I may have to eat my words.
 No matter — if readers pay more attention to the true aims of Yoga, both its means and its ends.
 For more on this topic, see the Kundalini Yoga and Kundalini Meditation thread on the Golden Flower Forum.